stormcoalition/shinyapps.io/MoraineWatch/md/2024/141Malroy.md

 # Temporary Use Zoning By-Law coming before the City of Vaughan.

-**Location:** on Oak Ridges Moraine, 141 Maloy St (Keele & King Vaughan Rd)

-**Concerns:** Site is on the ORM (Natural Linkage and abuts Natural Core) and requested temporary parking lot for storage of vehicles.
-[EXTRACT FROM COUNCIL MEETING MINUTES OF SEPTEMBER 28, 2022](https://pub-vaughan.escribemeetings.com/filestream.ashx?DocumentId=120756):
+**Location:** on Oak Ridges Moraine, 141 Maloy St (Keele & King Vaughan Rd).
+Site is on the ORM (Natural Linkage and abuts Natural Core) and requested temporary parking lot for storage of vehicles.

+**Concerns:** Precedent setting decision that would lead to municipalities approving temporary zoning use by-laws, that are not permitted on the ORMCA and lead to irreversible changes to natural heritage features intended to be protected by ORM land use designations.
+[From Council Meeting Minutes of September 28, 2022](https://pub-vaughan.escribemeetings.com/filestream.ashx?DocumentId=120756):

-> - The proposed temporary outside storage of 817 motor vehicles, including the temporary preparation and inspection of new motor vehicles as an accessory use is not a permitted use within the Natural Linkage Area designation in VOP 2010.
+- Proposed temporary outside storage of 817 motor vehicles, including the temporary preparation and inspection of new motor vehicles as an accessory use.
->- The Planning Act, requires that all planning decisions conform to Provincial Policies, including the policies of the Oak Ridges Moraine Conservation Plan.
-The proposed temporary use for the Subject Lands is not permitted by the VOP 2010.
-However, Policy 10.1.2.4 of the VOP provides that Zoning By-laws may allow the temporary use of land, building or structures provided the temporary uses meet 4 conditions.
+- The Planning Act, requires that all planning decisions conform to Provincial Policies, including the policies of the Oak Ridges Moraine Conservation Plan.
+Even if local Official Plan permit the approval of temporary use by-laws it does not mean that it gives authority to municipalities to give temporary-uses that are not in conformity with provincial legislation.
+- Temporary uses may cause permanent irreversible damage to natural heritage features on and off-site that are protected as Natural Linkage and Natural Core.
+This would undermine the purpose and intent of the ORMCA to restore the ecological integrity and protect hydrological features and functions.

 **Additional Notes:**